-EPA must be conducted by an organisation approved to offer services against this standard, as selected by the employer, from the Education & Skills Funding Agency's (ESFA) Register of End-Point Assessment Organisations (RoEPAO).
+EPA must be conducted by an organisation approved to offer services against this standard, as selected by the employer, from the apprenticeship providers and assessment register (APAR).

 The Personal Trainer apprenticeship standard defines what is required in terms of knowledge, skills and behaviours and it is essential that it is referred to throughout all the assessment activities.
 All independent assessors and others involved with implementing the EPA must be familiar with its content.